TERENCE BLANCHARD / LIBRETTO BY KASI LEMMONS

 Commissioned by the Metropolitan Opera.
 Originally commissioned by Opera Theatre of Saint Louis, co-commissioned by Jazz Saint Louis.

-Production a gift of The Ford Foundation.
+Production a gift of The Ford Foundation and the Francis Goelet Trusts

-James Robinson & Camille A. Brown
+James Robinson and Camille A. Brown

 Camille A. Brown